Koredotcom/docs/docs/xo/quality-management/analyze/agent-dashboard-supervisor-view.md

     * **Filter Interactions**: Shows the total number of filtered interactions.

-For more information, see [Coaching Assignments](./coaching-assignments.md).
+For more detailed information, see [Coaching Assignments - Supervisor View](./coaching-assignments-supervisor-view.md).